 Our hours are clearly displayed on our homepage.

-How long has the doctor been practicing optometry?
+How long have the doctors been practicing optometry?

-They have a combined 20 years of experience.
+The doctors have a combined 45 years of experience.

 What is the difference between our office and Walmart or Costco?